 - 1. An examination on the fundamentals of biology before admission to candidacy. - 2.
-Demonstration of proficiency in English, prior to admission to candidacy either by a score of 3.5 on the analytical writing section of the GRE h or by satisfactory performance in English 501. - 3.
+Demonstration of proficiency in English, prior to admission to candidacy either by passing an examination in English or by satisfactory performance in English 501. - 3.
 Demonstration by examination, of a reading proficiency in a foreign language (French, Spanish or German) prior to admission to candidacy or by passing Computer Science (CS 117). - 4.
 A minimum of thirty (30) semester credit hours, six of which might be earned in research. - 5.
 An acceptable thesis resulting from experimental research.
-The thesis research may not be initiated prior to admission to candidacy. - 6.
-An oral or written comprehensive examination on principles and concepts in biology, and a defense of the thesis, all of which are given after the thesis has been accepted.
+The thesis research may not be initiated prior to admission to candidacy.

+6. An oral or written comprehensive examination on principles and concepts in biology, and a defense of the thesis, all of which are given after the thesis has been accepted.